serialfuzzer/chunkr/README.md

 # Update

 I have added a new feature in chunkr.
 This feature has the ability to change the world.
 You could always point the result of multiple commands into a single file(God bless that single file).
-Also, now, you can choose to name that file whatever you want using the **-o** flag
+Also, now, you can choose to name that file whatever you want using the **-o** flag.
+If you've been using **chunkr** and have been relying on standard output to get the name of the resulting file, your days of pain are over.
+This is your salvation

 # How to use?